Distractor-Generation/DG_Survey/README.md

 # DG_Survey
 This is reading list for **Distractor Generation for Multiple-Choice Questions: A Survey of Methods, Datasets, and Evaluation**

-It contains (Recommended Reading Papers, Dataset Links)
+It contains (Recommended Reading Papers, Dataset Links, and Evaluation Methods)

 ## Recommended Reading Papers
 ### Surveys